 And Moses said to the people: “Remember this day in which you went out of Egypt, out of the house of bondage; for by strength of hand the LORD brought you out of this place.
 No leavened bread shall be eaten.
 On this day you are going out, in the month Abib.
 And it shall be, when the LORD brings you into the land of the Canaanites and the Hittites and the Amorites and the Hivites and the Jebusites, which He swore to your fathers to give you, a land flowing with milk and honey, that you shall keep this service in this month.
 Seven days you shall eat unleavened bread, and on the seventh day there shall be a feast to the LORD.
 Unleavened bread shall be eaten seven days.
 And no leavened bread shall be seen among you, nor shall leaven be seen among you in all your quarters.
 And you shall tell your son in that day, saying, ‘This is done because of what the LORD did for me when I came up from Egypt.’
 It shall be as a sign to you on your hand and as a memorial between your eyes, that the LORD’s law may be in your mouth; for with a strong hand the LORD has brought you out of Egypt.

-Now when the sun was going down, a deep sleep fell upon Abram; and behold, horror and great darkness fell upon him.
 Then He said to Abram: "Know certainly that your descendants will be strangers in a land that is not theirs, and will serve them, and they will afflict them four hundred years.
 And also the nation whom they serve I will judge; afterward they shall come out with great possessions.
 Now as for you, you shall go to your fathers in peace; you shall be buried at a good old age.
 But in the fourth generation they shall return here, for the iniquity of the Amorites is not yet complete."
 And it came to pass, when the sun went down and it was dark, that behold, there appeared a smoking oven and a burning torch that passed between those pieces.
 On the same day the LORD made a covenant with Abram, saying: "To your descendants I have given this land, from the river of Egypt to the great river, the River Euphrates—

+I have also established My covenant with them, to give them the land of Canaan, the land of their pilgrimage, in which they were strangers.
 And I have also heard the groaning of the children of Israel whom the Egyptians keep in bondage, and I have remembered My covenant.
 Therefore say to the children of Israel: "I am the LORD; I will bring you out from under the burdens of the Egyptians, I will rescue you from their bondage, and I will redeem you with an outstretched arm and with great judgments.
 I will take you as My people, and I will be your God.
 Then you shall know that I am the LORD your God who brings you out from under the burdens of the Egyptians.
 And I will bring you into the land which I swore to give to Abraham, Isaac, and Jacob; and I will give it to you as a heritage: I am the LORD.""

-and all the firstborn in the land of Egypt shall die, from the firstborn of Pharaoh who sits on his throne, even to the firstborn of the female servant who is behind the handmill, and all the firstborn of the animals.
-Then there shall be a great cry throughout all the land of Egypt, such as was not like it before, nor shall be like it again.
 But against none of the children of Israel shall a dog move its tongue, against man or beast, that you may know that the LORD does make a difference between the Egyptians and Israel.’